 Approved: doc.
 Mgr.
-Soňa Šnircová, PhD., doc.
-RNDr.
-Stanislav Lukáč, PhD.
+Soňa Šnircová, PhD., prof. RNDr.
+Ondrej Hutník, PhD., Mgr.
+Július

-Course ID: KAaA/ | Course name: Modern Feminities
+Course ID: KAaA/ Course name: Modern Feminities

 RSb/MFEM/15

 Continuous assessment: presentation of analysis - 40%

 Final assessment: group project - 60%

 The absolvents are capable of active understanding of gender issues with focus on feminine identities.
 The absolvents can analyze opinions and experiences of women from the viewpoint of different demographic categories.
 The absolvents can implement the acquired knowledge about gender identities, roles, and stereotypes not only in daily life, but also in their own research focused on women and their lives, experiences, and opinions.